binary-com/daily-report/_posts/en/2017-07-11-Dollar-Gains-Despite-Trump-Pressure.md

 ## Trade Idea

-The USD/JPY is pipping the May highs this morning and this could continue, with a health trend supporting the recent move.
+The USD/JPY is pipping the May highs this morning and this could continue, with a healthy trend supporting the recent move.

 <img class="post-image" src="{{ site.url }}/images/2017-07-11_07-34-02.jpg" alt="{{ page.title }}" title="{{ page.title }}">